onzfonz/comp227/src/content/5/en/part5a.md

 No matter how the validity of tokens is checked and ensured, saving a token in the local storage might contain a security risk if the application has a security vulnerability that allows [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) attacks.
-An XSS attack is possible if the application would allow a user to inject arbitrary JavaScript code (e.g. using a form) that the app would then execute.
+An XSS attack is possible if the application allows a user to inject arbitrary JavaScript code (e.g. using a form) that the app would then execute.
 When using React sensibly it should not be possible since [React sanitizes](https://legacy.reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks) all text that it renders, meaning that it is not executing the rendered content as JavaScript.

-If one wants to play safe, the best option is to not store a token in local storage.
+If one wants to play it safe, ***the best option is to not store a token in local storage***.
 This might be an option in situations where leaking a token might have tragic consequences.

 It has been suggested that the identity of a signed-in user should be saved as [**httpOnly cookies**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies),